kaiquelupo/flex-conversations-hangup-by/README.md

 npm run deploy
 ```

 This will publish your plugin as a Private Asset that is accessible by the Functions & Assets API.
-If you want to deploy your plugin as a Public Asset, you may pass --public to your deploy command:
+If you want to deploy your plugin as a Public Asset, you may pass --public to your dseploy command:

 ```bash
 npm run deploy --public